taddes/python-crypto/des/des.md

 ### Decryption
 * Same function with encryption, except that subkeys are used in reverse order: **start with the last (16th subkey)**.
 Subkeys can be generated with circular left shift operations.
 Usually in the implementation we generate all 16 subkeys at the start.

+## Breaking DES
+* Primary weakness: DES keyspace is 2^56, which makes it susceptible to Brute Force cracking.
+* *DeepCrack* managed to crack DES within 22 hours.
+It does not use any internal structure of the cryptosystem, it just considered all the possible keys using linear search.
+* Due to this vulnerability, DES was replaced by 3Des or Triple Des, followed by AES.
+3DES uses 3 rounds, so 3 private keys, 3x16 = 48 rounds, therefore a much larger key space.